Jax Anderson: Flint Eastwood

 Also in 2017, Anderson co-founded Assemble Sound, "a collaboration studio space for local musicians to 'meet, find resources, and ultimately create good art.'
-Together they raised funds to purchase a church from the 1870’s [sic] and renovated it as a community [space."
+Together they raised funds to purchase a church from the 1870’s [sic] and renovated it as a community [space]."

-The following year, Ford Motor Company used "Queen" and "Find What You're Looking For" to announce the released of the 2019 Mustang.
+The following year, Ford Motor Company used "Queen" and "Find What You're Looking For" to announce the release of the 2019 Mustang.

 Jax Anderson openly entered the LGBT music community in June 2018 with her release "Real Love."
 That April, Flint Eastwood released a limited-edition merchandise line called Choose Empathy, which included a mug, t-shirt, pin, poster, and a camo fanny pack.
 A portion of the proceeds supported the Ruth Ellis Center, a residential safe space for runaway, homeless, and at-risk LGBTQ teens in Detroit.